syncfusion-content/uwp-docs/uwp/Diagram/Getting-Started.md

 In order to add control manually in XAML, follow the steps below:

 1. Add the below required assembly reference to the project, Syncfusion.SfDiagram.UWP .
-2. Import SfDiagram control namespace  Syncfusion.UI.Xaml.Diagram in XAML page.
+2. Import UWP SfDiagram control namespace  Syncfusion.UI.Xaml.Diagram in XAML page.
 3. Declare SfDiagram control in XAML page.

 N> Starting with v16.2.0.x, if you reference Syncfusion® assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion® license key in your UWP application to use our components.